8 Steps to Start Your House Flipping Business

 If you are a newbie, you may want to stick to some minor interior modifications, cosmetic repairs, work to spruce up the exterior, and a new coat of paint.

-For serious rehab of dilapidated properties, you will need to make sure that the property is structurally sound.
+For serious rehab of dilapidated properties, you must make sure that the property is structurally sound.

 Then you will need to check that the plumbing, electoral and mechanical systems are in good working order.